 James Noonan is an assistant professor in the McKeown School of Education at Salem State University (SSU), where he teaches courses in adaptive leadership, school-community partnerships, and culturally responsive teaching.
 He is also a research partner at the Beyond Test Scores Project at UMass Lowell.
 His research interests include the intersection of teacher identity and teacher learning, as well as the relationship between school quality and equity.

 Prior to joining the faculty at SSU, Dr. Noonan was the inaugural Director for School Quality Measures with the MA Consortium for Innovative Education Assessment (MCIEA).
 In addition, he held multiple positions at Peace Games (now Peace First), a Boston-based non-profit partnering with schools to empower young people as peacemakers; coordinated civic education at an literacy program for recent immigrants; and managed shelter-based programming for homeless children and families.
 Across these diverse roles, he has taught students of all ages -- from toddlers to professional educators.

 Dr. Noonan's research has been published in numerous peer-reviewed journals, including Professional Development in Education, AERA Open, the Journal of Teacher Education.
 He holds an Ed.D. and Ed.M., both from Harvard University, and a B.A. in English and B.S. in English Education, both from Boston University.

-He lives in Roxbury, MA with his wife, a teacher in the Boston Public Schools, and their two daughters.
+He lives in Roxbury, MA with his wife, a long-time elementary school teacher and math coach.
+They have two daughters enrolled in the Boston Public Schools.